eaudeweb/naaya/eggs/Naaya/Naaya/NaayaCalendar/README.txt

 		bottom of the page you can set the date properties and visualisation condition for your objects.

-		The "use catalog" property if filled, will make the calendar to use the indicated catalog.
+		The "use catalog" property specifies the catalog used to search the objects displayed by the calendar.
-		If left empty, Zope's "PrincipiaFind" function will be used for searching objects (more time consuming).

 		The objects will be included in the calendar based on some date property and a visualisation condition.